numediart/EmoV-DB/README.md

 A description of the database here: https://arxiv.org/pdf/1806.09514.pdf

-Please reference these papers when using this database:
+Please reference this paper when using this database:

 Bibtex:
 ```